 For the past few years around my birthday (December 22) I've put together a list of favorites from the past year.
 I drafted this post on my birthday but it's taken me until now to finish it.
 Better late than never!

-In my 36th year, here were my 36 favorite things:
+In honor of being 36, here were my 36 favorite things this year:

 1. Long evening walks around our neighborhood during the last weeks of my pregnancy.
 I listened to audiobooks, felt my baby girl kick, and luxuriated in wondering when she would arrive and what she would be like.